In the annals of Pennsylvania collegiate

 Unfortunately, I’m only familiar with one player on Temple ’s roster, star WR

 Jalen Fitzpatrick.
-Luckily for the Penn State secondary,
+Luckily for the Penn State

 The Bad